Skip to main content

 Implementing partner segmentation follows a structured process.

-- Collect Data: Gather comprehensive data on existing partners.
-Use partner portals and CRM systems for this.
+3. Collect Data: Gather complete data on existing partners.
+Using partner portals and CRM systems assists with this.

-- Develop Segment Strategies: Create specific engagement plans for each segment.
-This includes unique incentives and partner enablement resources.
+5. Develop Segment Strategies: Create specific engagement plans for each segment.
+Unique incentives and partner enablement resources are included.

 5. Best Practices vs Pitfalls